g5becks/electron-controllers/README.md

 }
 ```

-To use the class simply extend from it and provide a channel to listen for requests on and a method which will listen for requests with a payload of type TRequest and return a response of type Promise<TResponse>
+To use the class simply extend from it and provide a channel to listen for requests on and a method which will take requests with a payload of type TRequest and use it to return a response of type Promise<TResponse>.

 **Example Usage**